 - Make one cup at a time instead of a whole pot/cafetiere

 - Choose caffeine free soft drinks.

-- Drink more water, fruit and vegetable juices.
-Dilute fruit juice with sparkling water.
+- Drink more water and herbal teas, as well as fruit and vegetable juices.
+Dilute juices with sparkling water.

 - Experiment with herbal teas such as dandelion, lemongrass, peppermint, ginger root, red clover, rosehip, nettle and chamomile.